Natural Therapies to the Rescue.

-Azurite/Malachite is brilliant for overcoming muscle cramps.
+And Azurite/Malachite is brilliant for overcoming muscle cramps.

 Well, here’s the good news, for me anyway, about two hours later the pain had eased considerably and I could almost move normally.

 I am sure in my own mind that not one therapy worked on its own; rather they worked synergistically to achieve the result.
-At the same time I am sure that if I had not employed them I would still be writhing in pain and probably unable to take more than a few steps.
+At the same time I am sure that if I had not employed them I would still be writhing in pain.
+And probably unable to take more than a few steps.

-Sure enough, my back is almost back to normal again and I guess this means I can’t fob off my chores of anymore.
+Sure enough, my back is almost back to normal again and I guess this means I can’t fob off my chores anymore.

 Herein lie the lessons: * Don’t dig on cold mornings without warming up, at least a little bit. * Make sure you are not being slack with your body movements. * Nature and therapies work, but take time for healing. * Sometimes one system on its own is not enough. *Modern-day drugs and natural therapies often need to be allied to get the best result. * And the one I already knew about and therefore did not want to abuse; rest and allow time for the process to work.